 The word pesto comes from the Italian verb ‘pestare‘ (meaning ‘to crush’), which is fitting, given that our red pesto sauce, indeed every traditional pesto, is made by hand with a pestle and mortar.
 Our red pesto recipe is decadent yet refreshing, and seriously simple to make at home.

-Here at Pasta Evangelists, we’re pretty serious about how we make our red pesto pasta, We’ve searched far and wide for Italy’s finest sun-dried tomatoes, which we discovered in the prime tomato fields in the small commune of San Pietro Vernotico, Puglia.
-Here, in Italy’s driest region, tomatoes are left to dry out in the unrelenting heat of the sun.
-Our red pesto recipe is especially unique as it is a blend between sun-dried tomato pesto and Pesto Trapanese (a Sicilian almond and tomato-based alternative to the basil and pine nut version from Liguria), giving you the best of both worlds.
+Here at Pasta Evangelists, we’re pretty serious about how we make our red pesto pasta.
+We’ve searched far and wide for Italy’s finest sun-dried tomatoes, which we source from sun-drenched Sicily – where they are carefully harvested and dried beneath the Mediterranean sun.
+Our red pesto recipe is especially unique as it is a blend between sun-dried tomato pesto and Pesto alla Trapanese (a Sicilian almond and tomato-based alternative to the basil and pine nut version from Liguria), giving you the best of both worlds.

 We’ve perfected our red pesto recipe over the years and have finally decided to let you in on the secret.
 It’s super easy to make at home, however, if you’re craving a fresh pasta fix pronto, feel free to peruse our weekly menu.

-To prepare our blushing, red pesto recipe, we crush cloves of wild Italian garlic with our sun-dried tomatoes from Puglia, as well as fresh basil leaves, before slowly adding Parmigiano cheese and anointing with olio extravergine d’oliva, made from the very best olives.
-We recommend serving our homemade pesto with artisan fusilloni, which is crafted by hand in our little London cucina.
+To prepare our blushing, red pesto recipe, we crush cloves of garlic with sun-dried tomatoes and almonds from Sicily, as well as fresh basil leaves, before slowly adding Parmigiano Reggiano cheese and anointing with olio extravergine d’oliva, made from the very best olives.

 Our red pesto recipe with sundried tomatoes